Prem-Deep9/EDA-TFL-Cycling-Data/README.md

 - **cyclic_data_analysis.ipynb**: Main notebook for EDA, data cleaning, visualization, and time series modeling.
 - **file-scrapper-selenium.py**: Script to scrape and download raw CSV data files from the TfL cycling data portal.
+- **TFL Cyclicing presentation.pdf**: A small presentation on insights that help understand customer base and operational problems with short term bike rentals in London.
 - **README.md**: Project documentation (this file).

 ---